HastiNavab/Gate-Level-ALU-Design/README.md

 ## Overview

-This design presents an 4-bit Arithmetic Logic Unit (ALU) implemented at gate level using basic logic gates.
+This design presents a 4-bit Arithmetic Logic Unit (ALU) implemented at gate level using basic logic gates.

 The design includes both arithmetic and logical operations selected through control inputs.
 A Verilog implementation and a separate testbench are also included for functional verification.